 When it comes to accelerating the nitrogen cycle in a saltwater fish tank, Bio-Spira is my go-to.

 It also works fantastically for maintaining the biofilter in established Fish-Only (FO) and coral reef aquariums.

 BIO-Spira’s live aquarium bacteria starter comes in a well-sealed bottle with a decent shelf-life.
 Still, you should make sure to acquire the most recently manufactured bottle.

 Anyhow, what I can confidently affirm is that after 3 to 5 days of adding this product and supplying the aquarium with ammonia for feeding purposes, your test kit will read 0 ppm for ammonia.

-Moreover, nitrite will go down considerably about a week after that.
+Moreover, the nitrite level in the aquarium water will go down considerably about a week after that.

 You can also use Instant Ocean’s beneficial bacteria supplement when adding new marine fish to the tank, which helps in making up for the increased bioload.